mscpatrykkosiba/currency-converter/README.md

 * Relaible Rates with fixer.io API
 * Over 160 currencies
 * Support for gold, silver and bitcoin exchange rates
-* Caching of rate, to avoid connecting to fixer.io multiple times
+* Caching of rate to avoid connecting to fixer.io multiple times
-* Conversion without currency code by country short code
+* Conversion without currency code by country short name (US, DE, PL, GB...)
 * Conversion of many currencies with one API reference

 ## Authors